PnS2019/pns2019.github.com/python-sc.md

 ### Vim

 For the experienced user, we recommend [Vim](https://www.vim.org/) or its community-driven fork [neovim](https://neovim.io/).
-By configuring Vim, you will be able to get a fast editor that has all the IDE features you want and being lightweight in some sense.
-Additionally, because Vim is a very flexible editor, you could do many things very efficient while other editors won't or can't do.
+By configuring Vim, you will be able to get a fast editor that has all the IDE features you want while being lightweight in some sense.
+Additionally, Vim is a very flexible editor which allows you to efficiently do more things compared to other editors.

 ## Further Readings